ROS 1 Bridge allows ROS 2 packages such as

 source ~/ros1_bridge_ws/install/setup.bash ros2 run ros1_bridge dynamic_bridge --bridge-all-2to1-topics

-Plug some Luos containers before starting the broker.
+Plug some Luos services before starting the broker.

 source ~/ros2_ws/install/setup.bash ros2 launch luos_interface broker.launch.py

-rostopic is the ROS 1 app you want to run with Luos containers.
+rostopic is the ROS 1 app you want to run with Luos services.

 source ~/ros_ws/devel/setup.bash rostopic list